Can you Caulk Around Vinyl Flooring? (All You Need to Know!)

 Reasons Why Vinyl Flooring Develops Gaps

-Solution: You need to check for molds and mildew as they are indicators of moisture/humidity issues in the floor.
-If you can identify them, take action immediately to ensure the adhesive remains in top condition.
+Solution: You need to check for molds and mildew as they are indicators of moisture/humidity issues on the floor.

 Direct exposure to sunlight can heat surfaces, which can lead to excessive expansion or contraction that results in gaps.